One big monkey, two small monkeys and three humans are to cross a river in a boat

 We have used what we call, consequence analysis—foreseeing the consequence of ferrying a second small monkey across in the second trip.

-In short, we must go on balancing the number of monkeys and humans on both sides of the river.
+In short, we must go on BALANCING THE NUMBER OF HUMANS AND THE NUMBER OF MONKEYS on both sides of the river.
 To do that,

 The second trip must include a human.